camarman/GTRPy/README.md

 This will create `logs` directory, which will contain the outputs of the performed operations.

-Please take a look at the `docs/user_guide.md` for a summary of the GRPy.
+Please take a look at the `docs/user_guide.md` for a summary of the GTRPy.
 To see more detailed examples, you can look at the `demos` directory.

 ## Current Features